David S Dear

 “I am a voice actor and voice-over artist, bringing nearly 30 years of theater experience to the microphone.
 My voice has often been described as ‘smooth’ and ‘buttery’, offering deep warm tones that are like a spa for the ears.

 In all actuality I consider myself a ‘storyteller’.
-In addition to using my voice to audio dramas and audiobook narration I am also a creator, producer, and writer of audio dramas, notably the sci-fi adventure
+In addition to using my voice to audio dramas and audiobook narration I am also a creator, producer, and writer of audio dramas, notably the sci-fi adventure A Ninth World Journal and the audio comedy podcast Deconstructive Criticism.

 When I’m not recording and/or writing I can be found cooking, reading, playing games of all sorts, learning to code, and spending time with my family.”